Tasmania’s Environmental and Planning Law Framework

 - Review management plans for national parks and reserves.

-The Resource Management and Planning Appeal Tribunal (RMPAT) was established under the Resource Management and Planning Appeal Tribunal Act 1993 to consolidate a number of Tribunals dealing with planning and resource management decisions.
+The Resource and Planning Stream of the Tasmanian Civil and Administrative Tribunal was established under the Tasmanian Civil and Administrative Tribunal Act 2020 to consolidate a number of Tribunals dealing with planning and resource management decisions.
 The Tribunal is now the most important forum for the resolution of environmental and planning issues in Tasmania and nearly all land use disputes are heard in the Tribunal in the first instance.
 However, the Tribunal cannot hear disputes relating to forestry or the granting of mining or marine farming leases.

 The Tribunal is less formal than a court and is intended to make it easier for members of the public to appeal against administrative acts and decisions.
 For example, the Tribunal is not bound by the rules of evidence, conducts public hearings and has a simpler, less technical hearing process.
-Comprehensive information can be found at: http://www.rmpat.tas.gov.au/
+Comprehensive information can be found on the Tribunal website.

 Board of the Environment Protection Authority

 The Board of the EPA reviews development applications that are submitted to a planning authority where the activity proposed is a Level 2 activity (that is, activities listed in Schedule 2 of EMPCA, such as abattoirs and sewerage treatment plants) or has been called in for assessment because of its potential for significant environmental impacts.
 The Board of the EPA assesses applications on the basis of their potential environmental impacts, such as impacts on biodiversity, cultural heritage, pollution, effects on groundwater, and waste management.